janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 Next, we're gonna look at modifiers.
 You might know them better as adjectives- same thing, but for every part of speech.

-As a matter of fact, we already saw one of these: the name of the language, "toki pona," has one modifier!
+As a matter of fact, we already saw one of these: in the name of the language, "pona" is a modifier!

 You'll note the translations I gave earlier were all types of communication, even if they were specifically "good" communication: positive thought, friendly conversation, good language.